CeruleanArc/Revature_Training/Intro to Java/README.md

 #### Switch Statements

-**Switch statemnents** can be used in lieu of multiple if-statements.
+**Switch statements** can be used in lieu of multiple if-statements.
 A switch specifies conditions through which a program will enter based on matching a value and executing the associated statements.

 ```java
 // Create a variable for use with the switch statement.